 Lectures are in the Guildhall, Sandwich at 11.00 am.
 Coffee is served from 10.15 until 10.45am.
 Please be seated by 10.50am.
-Members are welcome to bring guests to lectures by prior arrangement with the Membership Se
+Members are welcome to bring guests to lectures by prior arrangement with the Membership Secretary.

 A Dickens of a Christmas and God Bless Everyone